zolotarovgl/GeneExt/README.md

 # TODOs:
 - [x] coverage filtering for the peaks
   - [x] how to filter the peaks?
   - [ ] shall we filter before or after the extension - test
+- [x] solve the problem with non-unique orphan peak naming
+- [ ] proper input/output parsing
+- [ ] peak coverage distributions check
+- [ ] speedup coverage computation? anything faster than bedtools/
 - [ ] orphan peak linkage via splice junctions if a splice junctions file is provided
 - [ ] clean temporary directory
 - [ ] add log file
-- [ ] solve the problem with non-unique orphan peak naming
 - [ ] make sure cellranger accepts the file with orphan peaks
-- [ ] to output gtf files for bed inputs
+- [ ] to output `crgtf` files for bed inputs
 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
 - [ ] add man orphan peaks
-- [ ] add output file description
+- [ ] add description of the output files
-- [ ] add reporting
+- [ ] add report
 - [ ] Reporting:
   - [ ] coverage around TES metaplot
   - [ ] estimated intergenic mapping proportion? - count the reads with pysam